fhamborg/NewsMTSC/READMEpypi.md

 # Target-dependent Sentiment Classification

 Note that using NewsSentiment the first time will take *a few minutes* because it needs to download the fine-tuned language model.
-Please do not abort this initial model download.
-This is a one-time process, and future use of
+Please do not abort this initial download.
-NewsSentiment will be much faster.
+Since this is a one-time process, future use of NewsSentiment will be much faster.

 ```python
 from NewsSentiment import TargetSentimentClassifier